aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-worksheets-in-php/display-features-in-php/page-break-preview-in-php/_index.md

 ---

 ## **Aspose.Cells - Page Break Preview**
-To set worksheet to page break preview using **Aspose.Cells Java for PHP**, simply invoke **PageBreakPreview** module.
+To set a worksheet to page break preview using **Aspose.Cells Java for PHP**, simply invoke the **PageBreakPreview** module.

 **PHP Code**

 {{< highlight php >}}

- //Instantiating a Excel object by excel file path
+// Instantiating an Excel object using the Excel file path
 $workbook = new Workbook($dataDir . "book1.xls");

-//Adding a new worksheet to the Workbook object
+// Adding a new worksheet to the Workbook object
 $worksheets = $workbook->getWorksheets();

 $worksheet = $worksheets->get(0);

-//Displaying the worksheet in page break preview
+// Displaying the worksheet in page break preview
 $worksheet->setPageBreakPreview(true);

-//Saving the modified Excel file in default format
+// Saving the modified Excel file in default format
 $workbook->save($dataDir . "output.xls");
 {{< /highlight >}}

 ## **Download Running Code**
 Download **Page Break Preview (Aspose.Cells)** from any of the below mentioned social coding sites: